vishal2505/Apache-Spark-QA/Hbase/Hbase_basics.md

     .
 Tracking server failure and network partitions.
     .
 Maintain Configuration Information
     .
 Provides ephemeral nodes, which represent different region servers.

+### HBase Auto Sharding Concept and Explanation

+One of the interesting capabilities in HBase is auto sharding, which simply means that tables are dynamically distributed by the system to different region servers when they become too large.
+In other word, Splitting and serving regions can be thought of as auto sharding, as offered by other systems.

+In Hbase, the scalability and load balancing is handled using region.
+Regions are contiguous ranges of rows stored together.
+Regions are dynamically split by the HBase storage manager system when they become too large.
+Alternatively, they may also be merged to reduce their number and required storage files.

+Each region is served by exactly one region server, and each region server can serve many regions at any given point of time.

+Initially, when you HBase create table, there is only one region for a table.
+When regions become too large when you start adding more rows, the region is split into two at the middle key, creating two roughly equal halves.

+  #### Identify Row Key and Region Server

+   Client system does not have to contact master to put or get rows from table.
+It can query the meta table to identify the region server that is responsible for handling set of keys which are available in region.

+  META table is a HBase system table.
+The mapping of Regions and Region Servers is kept in a HBase system table called META.
+META table has information about which region is responsible for your key.
+For any read or write operation client will directly go to region server.
+Hmaster is not at all involved!
+Regions servers are responsible to server the requested data to client applications.